Maximum Stable Matching with Matroids and Partial Orders: Introduction

 The stable marriage problem also has generalizations in which constraints are imposed on the possible sets of edges.
 Bir{\'o} et al.~\cite{BFIM10} studied the {\em college admissions problem with common quotas}.
 It is a many-to-one matching problem between students and colleges, where not only individual colleges but also certain subsets of colleges have upper quotas.
 Huang \cite{CCH10} investigated the {\em classified stable matching problem}, a many-to-one matching model in which each individual college has upper and lower quotas for subsets of students.
-In the absence of lower quotas, it was shown that a stable matching exists in these models if constraints have laminar structure.
-As these models consider strict preferences, the laminar cases (without lower quotas) can be reduced to the matroid framework of Fleiner \cite{fleiner2001matroid}.
-Recently, Yokoi~\cite{yokoi2021approximation} considered a many-to-many matching model with ties and laminar constraints and presented a $1.5$-approximation algorithm for the generalized \textsc{Max-SMTI}.
+In the absence of lower quotas, it was shown that a stable matching exists in these models if the constraints have a laminar structure.
+Yokoi~\cite{yokoi2021approximation} considered a many-to-many matching model with ties and laminar constraints and presented a $1.5$-approximation algorithm.
 Its approximation analysis depends on the base orderability of laminar matroids and cannot extend to the general matroid setting.

-Cardinal preferences in the context of stable matchings have been studied for several reasons.
-Pini et al. \cite{pini2013stability} analyzed manipulations consisting of falsely reporting preference values.
-Among other stability notions, they introduced \emph{$\alpha$-stability}, which is equivalent to our definition of $\Delta$-min-stability.
-Anshelevich et al. \cite{anshelevich2013anarchy} considered approximate stability from the point of view of social welfare.
-They defined various utility models, and $\alpha$-stability with respect to these models.
-They gave price-of-anarchy bounds that depend on the value of $\alpha$.
-Chen et al. \cite{chen2021matchings} defined \emph{local $d$-near-stability} and \emph{global $d$-near-stability} based on swaps in the preference orders.
-The former can be seen as a special case of our $\Delta$-min-stability notion with $\Delta$ being integer and the preferences being ordinal.
-They proved hardness of approximation results regarding the minimum value $d$, such that there exists a locally/globally $d$-nearly-stable matching that is complete or has welfare higher than some number $\eta$.